fernand0labra/rai-cluster-workshop/README.md

 dist.destroy_process_group()
 ```

 This code is launched from the **sbatch** utility for job allocation with the following configuration.
 There will be only 1 task associated to the single node as the distributed wrapper from torch will take care of the process creation.
-In the .sbatch file there are two options for the execution of the code, whether via the modules system or the apptainer container system.
+In the job.sbatch file there are two options for the execution of the code, whether via the modules system or the apptainer container system.

 ```
 sbatch job.standalone.sbatch